 It was fascinating to read about regardless of my personal feelings about the heroine of the story.
 She’s not written to be liked, but rather to be examined and no list of books set in Paris would be complete without her.

-I’d recommend this story if you are looking to uncover the more sinister side of the renowned icon.
+I’d recommend this fictionalized biography if you are looking to uncover the more sinister side of the renowned icon.

 The story is part coming of age, part wartime survival.
 The characters come to life, flaws and all, as you experience the thrill of first love, the loss of innocence, and the grittiness of war.